AlexZasorin/sane-macos-keybinds/README.md

 # Sane MacOS Karabiner Elements Rules

-Swaps Ctrl/Command and attempts to keep common keybinds as close to default Windows/Linux keybinds as possible (subject to my personal preference).
+Swaps Ctrl/Command and attempts to keep common keybinds as close to default Windows/Linux keybinds as possible for my personal setup.

 <br />